Motorized vs manual patio screens: which is right for your patio?

 Smart-home control is where motorized screens leave manual behind.
 The Somfy TaHoma hub takes one Wi-Fi spot and ties every motor in the house under one app.
 From there, the screens answer to Alexa, Google Home, or Apple HomeKit voice commands and join the same scenes as the rest of the smart-home gear.
 A "movie night" scene closes the screens and dims the room without the homeowner getting up.

 Wind sensors and sun sensors are where automation pays for itself.
-A wind sensor near the headbox watches gusts and retracts the screen when the wind crosses a set threshold, usually somewhere in the moderate-gale range.
+A wind sensor near the headbox watches gusts and retracts the screen when the wind crosses a set threshold.
 The screen protects itself even when nobody is home.
 A sun sensor watches ambient light and deploys the solar mesh when the sun hits the threshold long enough to bake the room.
 The west-facing deck case is the textbook fit, since the sun problem is predictable and the deployment is hands-off.

 Manual screens get none of this.
-Pull-handle screens have no electrical input, so a wind gust on a Muskoka summer afternoon either gets caught at the cottage or the screen takes the load.
+Pull-handle screens have no electrical input, so a wind gust on a Muskoka summer afternoon is something the homeowner has to react to.
 The zip-lock edge holds up well, but the homeowner is the failover, not the sensor.

 Lifespan and maintenance

 Manual systems carry fewer parts but more wear surfaces.
 The spring inside the headbox loses tension over a long enough run of daily use.
-The pull handle and the bottom-rail lock take real wear by year seven on a daily-use porch.
-Replace those parts and the system runs another decade.
+The pull handle and the bottom-rail lock take real wear under heavy daily use on a porch that runs every day.
+Replace those parts and the system runs for another long stretch.
 Skip the replacement and the screen drags or fails to lock taut.

 When manual wins